 The comparative frequencies of colours and musical pitches, had been earnestly debated from the beginning of the 19th century.
 It was common knowledge that the frequency of a musical note was doubled, to achieve its octave.
 However, since Thomas Young first calculated the frequencies of colour in 1801, it was found that violet had less than twice the frequency of red.
 The spectrum fell short of a 'colour octave', and Young considered it to be more akin to a minor sixth.
 To accommodate the scientific fact, several inventors of colour-music codes abbreviated the Newtonian spectrum to ROY G BV.
 They omitted indigo (as Preston was to do) and added an extra colour at the end of the scale to make up the shortfall.

 In "The Laws of Colour Harmony" of 1881, Theodor Seemann allocated ROY G BV to white notes of a C scale, "in their vibrational order as in music".
 He limited the spectrum to the notes from C and A, and filled the void on B with black (preceded by a brown on A#).
-J F Hughes was to follow the same basic array in 1883, rightfully followed violet on A with ultraviolet.
-Consequently, B was coloured a symbolic greyish-violet.
+Mrs J F Hughes was to follow the same basic array in 1883.
+A cousin of Charles Darwin, she fittingly called her essay "Harmonies of Tones and Colours Developed by Evolution".
+Blue and indigo were combined on note G, followed by violet at A. B was ultraviolet, rightfully not a colour.
+It could be a symbolic greyish-violet, descending into black; likewise, yellow may ascend to white.
+The two colours (on notes B and E) represented the extremes of darkness and light.
 Hughes was hoping "if, therefore, musical harmonies are correctly gained, the same laws will develop harmonies of colour and will agree with the colours of the rainbow".

 Henry Fitch Taylor attempted to space the six primary and secondary colours more evenly, a musical tone apart.
 Adding six more intermediate hues, he allocated the twelve colours to twelve semitones in a scale, starting with red at C. Bainbridge Bishop had used identical coding for his colour organ, co-ordinating each note to a glass filter and projecting coloured light on a screen.
 When he wrote of his invention in 1893, all his machines had gone up in flames, including the organ owned by the showman P T Barnum.
 (Perhaps it was faulty electrics.)
 He had to be content with rhapsodizing on the Harmony of Light and the Soul of the Rainbow, comparing successive octaves to different kinds of bows.
 Despite his old-fashioned language - where blue-violet and indigo were interchangeable terms, as were yellow-orange and gold - his colour-music code was as logical as the Taylor system.
 Both relied on words from simple paint mixtures to divvy up the colours, as if such divisions were equal.
 Neither resorted to wavelength descriptions, but trusted the painterly convention to iron out the colour-music code.
 But what would Margaret Preston care, when six colours from her code could turn her mood to Japanese?
 Then she could add - to the traditional pentatonic scale of C, D, E, G, A - her own F#, of colour sometimes peacock...well, there's a typical modern gal for you.